(Last updated on December 7 2020)

 Can I apply for Advance Parole?

-As of July 17, 2019, USCIS stopped accepting advance parole requests from DACA recipients.
-Please note that the current Covid19 pandemic also complicates things further given the broad range of travel restrictions that the Trump administration has issued.
-Based on the most recent memo from the DHS, USCIS officials may use their discretion to grant advance parole requests with “exceptional circumstances.”
+As of December 7, 2020, USCIS will begin accepting advance parole requests from DACA recipients once again.
+Please note that the current Covid19 pandemic may complicate things further.
 The best option is to consult with trusted immigration lawyer(s) in your community.

 Is DACA permanent now?

 No. DACA does not provide a path to citizenship and it remains in limbo.
 The recent US Supreme Court decision means that the Trump administration’s recent attempt to end DACA has been blocked, but the Trump administration is continuing to issue attacks on DACA.
-This is especially worrisome in light of the upcoming 2020 presidential elections.
-It is a clear reminder that the fight continues not just to ensure that DACA remains in place, but to create a path to citizenship for the millions of undocumented immigrants (with or without DACA), including those who have been forcefully separated from their loved ones.
+The fight continues not just to ensure that DACA remains in place, but to create a path to citizenship for the millions of undocumented immigrants (with or without DACA), including those who have been forcefully separated from their loved ones.

 If you need financial assistance applying for DACA, check out these resources.
 Note: Depending on funds available, the following organizations may temporarily close their application forms.
 We encourage you to follow their work on social media so that you receive an alert of when their applications re-open.